 Price

 You can easily find a good-quality energy drink without causing a dent in your wallet.
-There are plenty of good deals on energy drinks that give you an energy boost without costing too high.

 Can Energy Drinks Help While You’re Sick?

-While Energy drinks aren’t going to treat your illness, you can definitely have them in a limited amount to keep you energized for the day.
+While energy drinks aren’t going to treat your illness, you can definitely have them in a limited amount to keep you energized for the day.

 It’s not the finest feeling in the world to have to go about your day while unwell.
 That’s when energy drinks come in.
-Energy drinks might not cure your illness but you will get a boost in energy and mental and physical performance.

 Should You Drink Energy Drinks While Sick?

-While it may be best to avoid sports drinks in the future to rehydrate after illnesses, the CDC recommends sticking to clear beverages like water or broth and avoiding drinks that contain alcohol or caffeine, as they might dehydrate you even more.
+While it may be best to avoid sports drinks in the future to rehydrate after illnesses, the CDC recommends sticking to clear beverages like water or broth when you are sick.

-When you’re unwell, a cup or two of coffee each day can aid to boost your immune system’s strength while it fights illness.
 According to a study conducted by psychologists at the University of Bristol, caffeine in coffee also decreases the general grogginess associated with colds.

 Individuals with colds said that drinking coffee improved their alertness and performance to the same extent as the healthy group.